ibm-cloud-docs/vpc/vpn-onprem-firepower-route-based.md

    1. Repeat steps 3 through 5 with the following exceptions:

       * For the Remote IP Address, use the greater IBM Gateway members public IP for the secondary IPsec tunnel.
-      * Use the same **IKE VERSION 2** configuration and IPSec Proposals as the primary tunnel.
+      * Use the same **IKE VERSION 2** configuration and IPsec Proposals as the primary tunnel.

 1. Create an access control policy to permit traffic across the VPN.
 To do so, follow these steps: